IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 # Get these values from your Firebase project settings:
 # Firebase Console > Project Overview (click the gear icon) > Project settings > General tab > Your apps > SDK setup and configuration (select "Config" radio button).
 # Prefix with NEXT_PUBLIC_ to make them available to the client-side browser environment.
+# IMPORTANT: Do NOT wrap these values in quotation marks.
 NEXT_PUBLIC_FIREBASE_API_KEY=YOUR_FIREBASE_API_KEY
 NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=YOUR_FIREBASE_AUTH_DOMAIN
 NEXT_PUBLIC_FIREBASE_PROJECT_ID=YOUR_FIREBASE_PROJECT_ID